Players succumb to stomach bug at Indian Wells

-INDIAN WELLS, California (Reuters) - Intestinal fortitude has become a prized commodity at Indian Wells where at least six players have succumbed to a widespread viral infection over the past three days, organizers said.
+INDIAN WELLS, California (Reuters) - Intestinal fortitude has become a prized commodity at Indian Wells where Vera Zvonareva and Gael Monfils are among eight players who have succumbed to a widespread viral infection.

+Russian Zvonareva, the ninth seed in the WTA tournament, withdrew from her scheduled third-round match on Sunday, gifting Czech Klara Zakopalova a spot in the next round.

-Frenchman Gael Monfils, the 14th seed in the ATP tournament, and American Vania King both pulled out of the singles draw on Sunday because of stomach problems.
+Earlier in the day, Frenchman Monfils, the 14th seed in the ATP event, American Vania King and Austrian Juergen Melzer also pulled out because of stomach problems.

+“I‘m really sorry to withdraw from the tournament but unfortunately I‘m not feeling well enough to compete today,” Zvonareva, a 12-times winner on the WTA Tour, said in a statement.

+“Hopefully I can recover from the illness and play in the next event (in Miami) but today I just don’t feel that I can go out there and perform well enough.”

-Monfils, who had been scheduled to play his first match against Russian Nikolay Davydenko in the second round, was replaced by lucky loser Bjorn Phau of Germany.
+Monfils, who had been set to play his first match against Russian Nikolay Davydenko in the second round, was replaced by lucky loser Bjorn Phau of Germany.

-King, who won her first WTA title in Paris last month, had already played two matches in the California desert and her pullout handed 18th-seeded German Angelique Kerber a place in the fourth round of the WTA tournament.
+King, who won her first WTA title in Paris last month, had already played two matches in the California desert and her pullout handed 18th-seeded German Angelique Kerber a place in the fourth round.

 King, who had never reached the fourth round at Indian Wells, tweeted on Sunday: “Just spent one of the worst nights of my life (gruesome details) fever, vomiting, diarrhea..all at the same time..caught a bug from someone.”